martinsferco/Simple-parser/README.md

 # Simple-parser
-An implementation of a simple parser in C. Final project for the subject R212 - Data Structures and Algorithms I
+An implementation of a simple parser in C. Final project for the subject R212 - Data Structures and Algorithms I.